Surface effect ship: Russia

-The Soviet Navy built two 1050-ton Bora class surface effect corvettes.
+The Soviet Navy built two 1050-ton Bora-class surface effect corvettes in the late 1980s and early 1990s.
 The ships were passed on to the Russian Navy and remain in active service with the Black Sea Fleet.

 Norway

 Umoe Mandal built 9 Alta and Oksøy class surface effect vessels for mine warfare for the Royal Norwegian Navy.

 The Norwegian Navy also operates six Skjold class surface effect patrol boats.
 These ships are the fastest warships in the world with service speeds of 60 kn.
 The prototype (KNM Skjold) was leased and tested for one year by the US Navy.

 Sweden

 HSwMS Smyge, which acted as a small-scale pre-prototype testbed for the Visby-class corvette is now used as a training platform for Swedish Amphibious Corps Clearance divers.

+North Korea

+The Korean People's Army Naval Force operated 6 Nongo-class warship.